neel-acq/starter-kit/content/pages/hero.md

 ---
-title: Ut nemo omnis eius a
-description: Voluptatem obcaecati
+title: Scale Your Business with CloudBoost
+description: CloudBoost is the all-in-one platform to manage your team, projects, and analytics seamlessly.
+backgroundImage: /assets/ChatGPT Image Jul 24, 2025, 11_53_41 AM.png
 cta:
-  label: Sign In
+  label: Start Free Trial
-  url: /sign-in
+  url: /sign-up
 ---